 A T visa is a nonimmigrant visa category created by the United States Congress to provide temporary legal status to victims of human trafficking who have been subjected to severe forms of trafficking in persons and are willing to assist law enforcement in the investigation or prosecution of the trafficking crime.
 The T visa was established as part of the Trafficking Victims Protection Act (TVPA) in 2000.
 A T visa provides a pathway to LPR status.

 SIJS stands for Special Immigrant Juvenile Status.
 It is a unique immigration classification available to certain immigrant children who have been abused, abandoned, or neglected by one or both parents, and who cannot be reunited with a parent due to abuse, abandonment, neglect, or a similar reason.
-If the SIJS application is approved, the youth will be granted Lawful Permanent Resident status.
+An approved SIJS application provides a pathway to LPR status.

 Temporary Protected Status (TPS) is a designation granted by the United States government to eligible nationals of certain countries that are experiencing ongoing armed conflict, environmental disaster, or other extraordinary and temporary conditions that make it unsafe for their citizens to return.
 TPS provides temporary relief from deportation and allows individuals to remain and work legally in the United States until conditions in their home countries improve.